 KPI 7: Menu Item Performance (Sales × Profit)

-Why it matters: Reveals which menu items are actually making you money.
+Why it matters: Reveals which menu items are making you money.

 KPI 8: Menu Item Efficiency (Profit vs Prep Time)

-Why it matters: Essential for optimizing kitchen workflow, especially during busy hours.
+Why it matters: Essential for optimizing kitchen workflow, during busy hours.

 Final Thoughts